 Snare drums – Vocals – Guitar Amps – Drums – Horns – Bass – Kick Drum

-Of course there are many more types of microphones, these are the two I recommend when starting off.
-I have guide on drum mics that go into detail about mic’ing drums and which ones you should use to get the best drum sounds for recording.
+Of course, there are many more types of microphones, these are the two I recommend when starting off.
+I have a guide on drum mics that go into detail about mic’ing drums and which ones you should use to get the best drum sounds for recording.

 Another essential tool for the home recording studio are microphone stands.
 You’re going to need a couple of them for sure.
 But did you know that microphone stands come in many different shapes and sizes.

 Each are designed for all different shapes and sizes.
 So take into consideration what you need them for.

 - Drum mic stand

 Keep in mind, if you’re using a large heavier Microphone, you’re going to want a good support at the bottom.
 Some have heavy steel that weighs enough it won’t tip and some have leg extensions that work like a tri-pod.

 If you’re recording vocals with a condenser microphone then you need to invest in a pop filter.
 This helps with singers and rappers who have explosive breath and pop, usually from words with “p” and “b”.
 Also, they help keep moisture out of the microphone.

 They work by mounting to the microphone stand using the hoop connected to the “goose neck” part of the pop filter.
 The round mesh diaphragm will be directly in front of the mic.
 You want the shield to be about 1 1/2 inch away from the mic.
 And from the there the singer should be another 3 inches away from the pop filter for best results.

 Once you get the essential set-up you will soon realize that you need cables and connectors.
 Not just for hooking your microphone up to, but you need cables for the audio interface to the computer to the mixer or preamp.
 They are necessary for your studio.

 Here is a list of common cables your studio might use: